-Furthermore, customs and traditions potray land as the female sex organ that cannot but be under the control of men without whom it cannot be fertile and productive.
-The land is viewed as a place where conversations and reflections of what life is all about take place.
-It is the measure of the gap between the past, the present and the future, death and life being both grounded on the sol of the living.
-Therefore, it stands as a witness of genesis time and fulfils an anthropological role.
-It embodies, henceforthe, in the eyes of traditions, the wiseness and the vision through which a direction is defined, a philosophy produced and a social structure designed.
-Moustapha Sourang, the president of the Commission of Land Reform in Senegal, highlights this situation through these terms: "There are some sociological obstacles that hinder acces and control of land for Senegalese women."
-(Zakaria Sambakhé 2015 : 5).
+Land exploitation vulgarizes men's aptitude to affirm their manhood, their capacities to lay down a legitimate 106 domination on women.
+Indeed, playground of the masculinity force, land is regarded as an expression of a 107 woman's body who, having laid on her back, In this article, we examine the above mentioned ethnic groups 108 to highlight the challenges that block women emancipation and empowerment in some Senegalese communities.
+109 Furthermore, customs and traditions potray land as the female sex organ that cannot but be under the control 110 of men without whom it cannot be fertile and productive.
+The land is viewed as a place where conversations and 111 reflections of what life is all about take place.
+It is the measure of the gap between the past, the present and the 112 future, death and life being both grounded on the sol of the living.
+Therefore, it stands as a witness of genesis 113 time and fulfils an anthropological role.
+It embodies, henceforthe, in the eyes of traditions, the wiseness and the 114 vision through which a direction is defined, a philosophy produced and a social structure designed.
+Moustapha 115 Sourang, the president of the Commission of Land Reform in Senegal, highlights this situation through these 116 terms : "There are some sociological obstacles that hinder acces and control of land for Senegalese women."
+117 (Zakaria Sambakhé 2015 : 5).
+118 welcome the male performance to procreate.
+So it is possessed and cannot possess.

-Land exploitation vulgarizes men's aptitude to affirm their manhood, their capacities to lav down a legitimate domination on women.
-Indeed, playground of the masculinity force, land is regarded as an expression of a woman's body who, having laid on her back, welcome the male performance to procreate.
-So it is possesed and cannot possess.
 It goes through, but cannot make undergo.
-Such a situation has given rise to an African Network for Integrated Development (ANID) to vocalize a defense throug these terms: "since 1995 we have been voicing arguments to favor land acces and control to women in Dagana".
+Such a situation has given rise to an African Network for Integrated Development (ANID) to vocalize a defense throug these terms : "since 1995 we have been voicing arguments to favor land acces and control to women in Dagana".
 (Marame Coumba.
 Seck 2015).